 Vaginal Atrophy, Lubricants, Moisturizers, Oestrogen, More showcases evidence-based information by Menopause Societies and International Sources about these.

-In Vulvovaginal Atrophy: What Is Vulvovaginal Atrophy? the (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Vulval and Vaginal Conditions: Vulvovaginal Atrophy – What Is Vulvovaginal Atrophy? the (Australasian) Jean Hailes for Women’s Health (JH) elaborate on:

 Vaginal Atrophy Treatment Options